junxit/us-congress-bills-109/metadata.md

 - 2006-09-25 — The House Committee on Rules reported an original measure, H. Rept.
 109-678, by Mr. Gingrey.
 - 2006-09-25 — The House Committee on Rules reported an original measure, H. Rept.
 109-678, by Mr. Gingrey.
 - 2006-09-25 — The amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill shall be considered as adopted.
+- 2006-09-26 — Considered as privileged matter. (consideration: CR H7356-7364, H7368)
+- 2006-09-26 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1038.
+- 2006-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-26 — On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 177 (Roll no. 474). (text: CR H7356)
+- 2006-09-26 — POSTPONED PROCEEDINGS - At the conclusion of the debate on H.Res.
+1038, the Chair put the question on adoption of the resolution and by voice vote, announced that the ayes had prevailed.
+Mr. McGovern demanded the yeas and nays and the Chair postponed further proceedings on the question of adoption until later in the legislative day.
+- 2006-09-26 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 177 (Roll no. 474).(text: CR H7356)
+- 2006-09-26 — The previous question was ordered without objection. (consideration: CR H7364)